thoebert/krosbridge/Readme.md

 ### Gradle

 Add the following lines to your `build.gradle.kts` to
-1) add the code-gen gradle plugin and the gradle kotlin serialization plugin
+1) add the [code-gen gradle plugin](https://github.com/thoebert/krosbridge-codegen) and the gradle kotlin serialization plugin
+2) add jitpack to your dependencies repository
-2) add the required and optional dependencies
+3) add the required and optional dependencies
-3) configure the code-generation package
+4) configure the code-generation package

 ```kotlin